AlphaPentagon/FE_TEST/README.md

 - When resizing the browser the above issue appeared again - this was fixed using the break-inside: avoid-column property.
 This also addresses the issue of only a small number of list items (e.g. 2) being present.

   - UPDATE: I found [this](https://haacked.com/archive/2018/12/03/css-column-list-adventure/) article online which suggested setting the width of the li elements to 100% and setting their display property as inline-block would be enough.
-Implemented and working as expected.
+However this meant that when their were only two list items they stuck to one column, instead of two, so reverted back to the original solution.

 - I then created two media queries for smaller displays to limit the column count